fanshu6hao/HEProto/README.md

 ## 2024/1/3 update~
 To anyone following this work:

-&emsp;&emsp; Sorry for taking so long to open source.
-I've been working on LLM4IE survey recently (see [Large Language Models for Generative Information Extraction: A Survey](https://github.com/quqxui/Awesome-LLM4IE-Papers) for details).
-The HEProto's code will be open sourced as soon as possible in the next week or two.
+&emsp;&emsp; I'm very sorry for dragging on for so long without opening the source code, I've been involved in sorting out work related to LLM4IE for the last while (see [Large Language Models for Generative Information Extraction: A Survey](https://github.com/quqxui/Awesome-LLM4IE-Papers) for details), and the code on HEProto will be open-sourced as soon as possible in the next week or two.